This is the multi-page printable view of this section. Click here to print.

 2. Run Neurodesktop

-Before the first run, create a local folder where the downloaded applications will be stored, e.g. ~/neurodesktop-storage
+Before the first run, create a local folder where the downloaded applications will be stored, e.g. mkdir ~/neurodesktop-storage

 Then use one of the following options to run Neurodesktop: